SNS

 - Look for crushed or pinched cable segments.

-- Unplug the sensor from the control board and reconnect firmly.
+- Unplug the sensor from the control board and reconnect it firmly.

-- If SNS remains, replace the affected sensor with the correct Wellis part number.
+- If SNS persists, replace the affected sensor with the correct Wellis part number.

 - 5. Control board check: